In this guide we’ll look at the best pond liners for the UK market.

 PondHero Pond Liner With Free Underlay Review

-This PondHero Pond Liner With Free Underlay wins top spot for the best pond liner because it comes in a range of sizes and offers great value for money.
+This PondHero Pond Liner With Free Underlay wins top spot for the best pond liner because it comes in a range of sizes and offers fantastic value for money.

-The product is sent with a matching amount of underlay.
+The product comes with a matching amount of underlay.
 This is essentially a weed resistant fabric which will help extend the life of your liner.

 The sellers sent me lots of this, so it would be enough to double over for some extra protection, too.
 However, it won’t protect the liner from sharp stones, so you should remove these before laying.
 Ideally, your pond should be lined with a layer of sand before using this product to get the maximum life.